 Every year in January, Cast of Wonders takes the month off to recharge our batteries, plan the year ahead, and highlight some of our favourite episodes.
 As part of joining the Escape Artists family, this year we’re pulling out all the stops.
 We’re running 10 staff pick episodes over the month, each one hosted by a different member of the Cast of Wonders crew.

-We hope you enjoy alumnus host and editor Graeme Dunlop’s favorite story from 2015, The Haunted jalopy Races by M. Bennardo and narrated by Alasdair Stuart.
-The story originally aired March 22, 2015 as Episode 160.
+We hope you enjoy alumnus host and editor Graeme Dunlop’s favorite story from 2015, The Haunted jalopy Races by M. Bennardo, and narrated by Alasdair Stuart.
+The story originally aired March 22, 2015 as Cast of Wonders 160.

 by M. Bennardo